Getcha Back: Cover versions

 Mark McGrath, lead singer of the California rock band Sugar Ray, performed a cover of this song for the soundtrack of Herbie: Fully Loaded (2005).
-The Beach Boys version appears at the beginning, during the flashback of Herbie's racing career, during the opening credits.
+The Beach Boys version appears at the beginning, during the flashback of Herbie's racing career and adventures during the opening credits.

 Mike Love re-recorded the song for his 2017 solo album Unleash the Love.
 This version features altered lyrics and a new third verse, and features John Stamos on percussion.